RayHightower/RayHightower.com/_posts/2022-02-04-data-plus-eos.markdown

 A scorecard is a succinct collection of numbers that can tell you at a glance how a business is doing.

-One important attribute of a scorecard: It must give useful information while there's still time to take action.
+One important attribute of a scorecard: It must give useful information while there's still time to act.
 A profit & lost (P&L) statement, for example, does not work well as a scorecard because P&L numbers are trailing indicators.
 They're reported after action has already been taken, and you can't change the past.

-A useful daily scorecard for a sales team might report the number of calls made during a given day, the number of orders received as a result of those calls, and the responses given by customers who decided not to buy that day.
+A useful daily scorecard for a sales team might report the number of calls made during a given day, the number of orders received because of those calls, and the responses given by customers who decided not to buy that day.

 Every business has a unique scorecard.

 ### Creating a Scorecard

 The author proposes a clever exercise to guide the reader through scorecard creation.
-The head of the business should gather the leadership team together, and ask them to imagine being on a desert island somewhere.
+The head of the business should gather the leadership team together and ask them to imagine being on a desert island somewhere.
 The island does not have email or phone lines.
 All the team has is sheet of paper with a collection of numbers.
-The numbers are magically updated ever week.
-And this magic paper, the scorecard, is the only tool the leadership team has to keep track of the business on a weekly basis.
+The numbers are magically updated every week.
+And this magic paper, the scorecard, is the only tool the leadership team receives to keep track of the business on a weekly basis.

-What categories will the leaders need to track in order to have a clear view of the health of the business?
+What categories will the leaders need to track to have a clear view of the health of the business?

 Some categories to consider: Weekly revenue, cash balances, weekly sales activity, customer satisfaction/problems, accounts receivable, accounts payable, etc.